-A tree that has been cut down, if it can't grow back, dies.
-Yet, after being cut down nearly a century ago, these living stumps are alive and well.
+Cut down nearly a century ago, these living stumps are alive and well.

 Underground, the trees play footsie.
 The Douglas Firs of the Pacific Northwest seek out and willingly graft their roots together.
 They create a large superstructure composed of many trees throughout the entire forest if allowed.
-At Riverpass these living stumps show it off.
+At the Riverpass these living stumps show it off.

 What is not well known, however, is how the plants and trees can actually communicate with each other, almost in real-time.
 It has been proven through scientific means, if one tree is attacked by man or pest, it will send distress signals to its neighbors.
-Then they send out a signal to their own neighbors, creating a ripple effect around the original victim.
+Then they in turn send out a signal to their own neighbors, creating a ripple effect around the original victim.
 Eventually every tree in the area knows what has happened.

 Trees were thought from a false evolutionary standpoint, to be competing amongst their own kind, as well as waging war for sunlight and resources with other species.

-If all that isn't enough to make you stop and smell the pines, it turns out that trees can 'smell' and can even detect different scents, as well.
+If all that isn't enough to make you stop and smell the pines, it turns out that trees can 'smell' and can detect different scents, as well.
 On top of this, recent studies have found that trees can taste too.

 A recent study from Germany has shown that when a deer is eating leaves and breaks a branch, the tree will bring defending chemicals into that area to make the leaves taste bad.
 Then the deer wanders over to another tree.
 Contrarily, if a person break a branch by hand the tree will know the difference and send in resins to begin a healing process.
-Surely, a new respect for the common tree is deserved.
+Surely, a new respect for the tree is deserved.

 Fungus Fun Fact